 Find other food tips by clicking this link: Handy Food Tips!

-Just a reminder to look on the right hand side of this page and type in your e-mail address so you don’t miss notification of new tips and recipes when they come out!
+Just a reminder to look on the right hand side of this page and type in your e-mail address so you don’t miss notification of new tips and recipes in our newsletters when they come out!
 You will be notified first of anything new on our site.
 Your e-mail will not be shared with anyone.
-We have over 24,000 e-mail subscribers and they are always the first to know about any new posts.
+We have over 20,000 newsletter subscribers and they are always the first to know about any new posts.